 REACH Nexus (a project that is part of the CIHR Centre for REACH in HIV/AIDS) is currently developing an online platform for the supported rollout of HIV self-testing across Canada set to launch in Spring 2021.
 The platform will consist of a website, mobile app, and online telehealth platform that will support testing and linkage to care with an option to connect with peer navigators.
 With the recent approval and ongoing national distribution of the INSTI HIV Self Test, REACH Nexus will use this opportunity to conduct an evaluation about its reach, effectiveness, adoption, implementation, and maintenance across Canada.

 What are the expected benefits and challenges of HIV self-testing?

 The Ontario HIV Treatment Network (OHTN) has conducted a rapid review of the acceptability of HIV self-testing in high-income settings and found that this new testing technology may increase rates and frequency of testing.

 The OHTN review also found that in higher-income countries:

 - Gay and bisexual men a (GBM) appear to be willing to use self-testing due to the convenience and privacy it affords

 - HIV self-testing may be best suited for first-time GBM testers, infrequent or sporadic GBM testers, and those who live in smaller communities.

-Additionally, a November 2019 piece from CATIE highlights that HIV self-testing may help reach people who live with HIV and remain currently undiagnosed.
+Additionally, in a November 2019 blog piece published by CATIE, it was highlighted that HIV self-testing may help reach people who live with HIV and remain currently undiagnosed.